The Armenian Writing System as a Window to Armenian Identity

 Whatever his inspiration, the far-reaching impact of Mashtot’s vision is indisputable.

-According to Antoine-Jean Saint-Martin, a French 19th century pioneer in the field of Armenian studies, “To Mesrop we owe the preservation of the language and literature of Armenia; but for his work, the people would have been absorbed by the Persians and Syrians, and would have disappeared like so many nations of the East.”
+According to Antoine Meillet, a French 19th century pioneer in the field of Armenian studies, “To Mesrop we owe the preservation of the language and literature of Armenia; but for his work, the people would have been absorbed by the Persians and Syrians, and would have disappeared like so many nations of the East.”

 The astuteness of this observation was borne out as Erna showed me around the museum; our tour began with a look at the Homily from the Mush, a massive manuscript of 603 calf-skin parchments weighing about 60 pounds.
 Written from 1200-1202 A.D. in the Armenian Avak Monastery now in modern-day Turkey, it is legendary because of its more recent history.